Copyright © 2014 International Association for the Study of Obesity

 The journal operates a stringent peer review process.
 All manuscripts will be reviewed by the Editors, members of the Editorial Board, or other expert reviewers.
 At the discretion of the Editors, the manuscript may be returned immediately without full review, if deemed not competitive or outside the realm of interests of the majority of the readership of the Journal.
 The decision (reject, invite revision, accept) letter will be conveyed through Clinical Obesity ScholarOne Manuscripts, coming directly from the Editor who has assumed responsibility for the manuscript's review.
 Editorial decisions are based not just on technical merit of the work, but also on other factors such as the priority for publication and the relevance to the Journal's general readership.
 All papers are judged in relation to other submissions currently under consideration.
 Rebuttals to rejected manuscripts are strongly discouraged and requests for resubmission of rejected manuscripts are generally not granted.

 Publication ethics.
-Clinical Obesity is a member of the UK Committee on Publication Ethics and subscribes to its recommendations (Committee on Publication Ethics [COPE]: guidelines on good publication practice, www.publicationethics.org.uk).
-Best Practice Guidelines on Publication Ethics are also available from http://www.blackwellpublishing.com/publicationethics/ (Graf C, Wager E, Bowman A, et al., Int J Clin Pract 2007; 61 [suppl 152]: 126).
+Clinical Obesity is a member of the Committee on Publication Ethics and subscribes to its recommendations (Committee on Publication Ethics [COPE]: guidelines on good publication practice, www.publicationethics.org.uk).
+Our Best Practice Guidelines on Publication Ethics: A Publisher's Perspective.
+Second Edition are available at http://exchanges.wiley.com/ethicsguidelines.
 The Editors reserve the right to reject a paper on ethical grounds.
 All authors are responsible for adhering to guidelines on good publication practice.

 No paper can be published in the Journal unless it meets all of these requirements.